telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/overview.md

 ## See Also

-Other articles and how-to examples on Kendo UI Map:
+Other articles and how-to examples on the Kendo UI Map:

 * [Map Layers]({% slug maplayers_mapwidget %})
 * [Map Authoring]({% slug mapauthoring_mapwidget %})